isi-mube/Iron-Labs/unit_4_py/lab-cleaning-numerical-data/readme.md

 ## Improvements from previous project
 * **OS**: We got used it more often.
 * **Functions**: We stored them in a different folder to later import them as a library.
 Gràcies, Camille :)
 * **IDE**: JupyterLabs over JupyterNotebook.
-Personal preference, trying different IDE.
+Personal preference, exploring other IDE.
 * **Documentation**: # instead of color-boxes.